voideditor/void/CONTRIBUTING.md

 git clone https://github.com/voideditor/void
 ```

-2. Open the extension folder in VS Code (open it in a new workspace, *don't* just cd into it):
+2. Open the folder `/extensions/void` in VS Code (open it in a new workspace, *don't* just cd into it):

 ```
-/extensions/void
+open /extensions/void
 ```

 3. Install dependencies: